 If you take a study abroad or work placement year, youll pay a reduced tuition fee during this period.
 For more information, see Study abroad and work placement tuition fees and loans.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more about additional costs

 The Faculty of Biological Sciences offer a range of scholarships for UK, EU and International students.
 Find out more about our scholarships

 With the growth of biosciences, new and varied career opportunities are continually emerging for graduates.
-96% of our graduates are employed or in further study six months after graduation.
+96% of our graduates are employed or in further study six months after graduation (DLHE 2014/15).
 Some of our graduates pursue further study at Masters or PhD level, while others have progressed to graduate medicine courses, dentistry, the pharmaceutical and biotechnology industries, public health sector laboratories, universities, government-funded institutes and health, medical, policymaking and government organisations.

 Recent graduate destinations have included:

 We have a dedicated Employability Officer in the Faculty of Biological Sciences who works closely with the University’s Careers Centre.
 We offer a host of additional opportunities beyond core course content, including volunteering and placements.
 We also organise regular careers workshops designed specifically for sport sciences students to develop their career opportunities.
 These include our annual Bioscience Networking Event, which gives you the chance to meet bioscience employers, speak to alumni, attend workshops and get masses of information.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.